 For example, if you only plan on visiting Cartagena and perhaps traveling along the Caribbean coast for a while, then you will just need to pack clothes for warm weather.
 I wrote a packing list specifically for the Caribbean coast you can read here.

 If however, you are going to be spending months traversing the whole of Colombia from the Amazon to the desert and everything in between.
 Then you, my friend, are going to need to pack smart as you will need clothes for warm weather as well as clothes for the cold and damp mountains and cities.
+If you are traveling with kids, you should be prepared with other stuff, click here to know what Moms on Flipflops recommend.

 In this Colombia packing list, I’ve covered everything you need to know to help you pack for Colombia, including some city and place-specific information about general dress codes in these areas.